In this article

 Second, build a December 31 documentation file.
 For each inscription held at year-end: ordinal ID, mint transaction, block height, three marketplace price snapshots with timestamps and CHF equivalents.
 Do this for every December 31 you have held inscriptions.
 The 10-year Nachsteuer look-back under DBG Art.
 152 means past years matter.

 Third, consult a licensed Swiss Steuerberater before filing if your inscription portfolio has material CHF value.
-The framework described here is the most defensible available reading of current law applied by analogy.
+The framework I described is the most defensible reading of current law by analogy.
 It is not confirmed guidance.
 The gap between what the law says about digital assets and what it says about inscriptions specifically is real and open as of 2026-06.

 This is education, not tax advice.
 Ordinals are an unsettled area for Swiss tax authorities.
 ESTV has not published an inscription-specific valuation guideline as of 2026-06.
 The legal positions described here apply general Swiss tax principles by analogy to an asset class that lacks specific ESTV or Federal Court treatment.
 Individual circumstances vary across cantons, holding periods, and transaction volumes.
 Consult a licensed Swiss Steuerberater before declaring any inscription portfolio.